 Drought will force millions to flee their land to the slums of large cities, rising sea levels will make many coastal lands uninhabitable, and storms will destroy homes and farmland in many parts of the world.9

 EFFECTS OF MIGRATION IN THE U.S. AND LATIN AMERICA

-We will attempt to give a very brief overview of migration in our hemisphere and show how it has been influenced by capitalism and imperialism.
+We will attempt to give a very brief overview of migration in various locales and show how it has been influenced by capitalism and imperialism.
 It is impossible to examine this is in a detailed way regarding each country, but some broad statistics and concrete examples will illustrate how this phenomenon is becoming progressively more massive and deadly as inter-imperialist competition and wars intensify.

 THE UNITED STATES